storm-software/stormstack/docs/website/docs/api/index.md

 > You can also use any of the plugins above to generate libraries as well.

 Libraries are shareable across libraries and applications.
-They can be imported from `@open-system/my-lib`.
+They can be imported from `@stormstack/my-lib`.

 ## Code scaffolding

-Run `nx g @nx/react:component my-component --project=open-system` to generate a new component.
+Run `nx g @nx/react:component my-component --project=stormstack` to generate a new component.

 ## Running unit tests

-Run `nx test open-system` to execute the unit tests via [Jest](https://jestjs.io).
+Run `nx test stormstack` to execute the unit tests via [Jest](https://jestjs.io).

 Run `nx affected:test` to execute the unit tests affected by a change.

 ## Running end-to-end tests

-Run `nx e2e open-system` to execute the end-to-end tests via [Cypress](https://www.cypress.io).
+Run `nx e2e stormstack` to execute the end-to-end tests via [Cypress](https://www.cypress.io).

 Run `nx affected:e2e` to execute the end-to-end tests affected by a change.